 The application process is digital.
 The SmartME platform is completely secure and allows you to work on your proposal online, save it and return back to it again if you need to, and finally submit the proposal.
 You can save your application and come back to it as long as you are within the application deadline.

-SAIS 2 Innovation Fund Call for Proposals 2018/2 for Concept Notes opens on 29 November 2018 and closes on 24 January 2019.
-Pre-registration is now open for all interested applicants.
-All applicants should read these documents:
+SAIS 2 Innovation Fund Call for Proposals 2018/2 for Concept Notes opened on 29 November 2018 and closed on 31 January 2019.
+The Call for Proposals is now closed.
+Download an infographic about the process and results below.

-There will be two Calls for Proposals organized during the duration of the Programme.
+There will be two Calls for Proposals issued for the duration of the Programme.
 Both calls will open in 2018 – the first Call will open in the first quarter of the year at the beginning of March 2018 and the 2nd Call for Proposals opens from 29 November 2018-24 January 2019.

 The main aim of the SAIS 2 Calls for Proposals is to support entrepreneurship at a local level, as well as to improve and increase cooperation amongst innovation actors and organisations across the SADC region.
 The Call aims to share knowledge, create partnerships and support projects that will have a positive impact on the creation of employment, the inclusion of excluded communities, as well as in creating stronger enterprises by strengthening their products, services or processes.

 The Funding Call Windows refer to the different tracks that projects can apply to under the Call for Proposals.
-The these different Call Windows are:
+The three Call Windows are:

 Window 2 – Innovation in Enterprises.
 This includes enhancing the abilities of young entrepreneurs and small businesses to innovate and enter new markets through guidance, advice and finance provided for practical projects.